Agricultural and Biosystems Engineering

 Research assistantships are available and dependent on the grant funding of faculty research programs.
 Applicants are considered on the basis of scholarship and potential to undertake advanced study and research.
 Students must be accepted into the Graduate School before they are eligible for an assistantship.

-The M.S. degree program requires completion of 30 semester credit hours beyond the baccalaureate degree.
-Of these, 20-24 credit hours are from course work, while 6-10 credit hours are typically provided for a master's thesis.
-A Plan of Study should be developed with the adviser by the end of the first semester of work.
+The M.S. degree program requires completion of 30 semester credit hours beyond the baccalaureate degree as detailed below.
+A Plan of Study (PoS) should be developed with the adviser by the end of the first semester of work.
 An oral examination covering the research-based paper or thesis and the student's understanding and ability to apply the subject matter to the research is required.
 Students typically require two years to complete their MS degree.
 An overall GPA of 3.0 or higher must be maintained.

 Ph.D. candidates are encouraged to indicate their research interests when applying for admission and to select an adviser before entering the program.
 Typically, 3-4 years are required to complete the Ph.D. program after the completion of an M.S. degree.